owasp-untrust/vv_cs/README2.md

   - `string Pattern` (init only)
   - *\[optional\]* `RegexOptions RegexOptions` (init only, defaults to `RegexOptions.None`)
   - *\[optional\]* `TimeSpan Timeout` (init only, defaults to 100ms)
+- Concrete type init:
+  - In `CreateNonValidated`, you set `Value`, `Bounds`, `Pattern`, and optionally `RegexOptions` and `Timeout` in the initializer.

-- Regex compilation, caching, options, and timeout are handled in the Core base class.
+Regex compilation, caching, options, and timeout are handled in the Core base class.

 See implementation at: